Lamarcke/Jakan/README.md

 ### Project status

-This library is not finished yet.
-We are mapping all endpoints manually, so it takes some time.
-PRs are very welcome.
+This library is currently in a finished state, and future updates will be mostly for bug fixes and for breaking Jikan API changes.

+Still, we need some help to map the Jikan API responses, since it takes a lot of time and is a very manual process.
+Please open an issue or make a PR if you want to contribute.
+Thanks!

 ## Clients